Tallinn–Narva railway: History

-The railway line was completed in 1870 and was originally a part of the Baltic Railway line, which connected Saint Petersburg and Paldiski via Narva and Tallinn as a part of the railway network of the Russian Empire.
+The railway line was completed in 1870 by the privately owned Baltic Railway Company.
+It was originally a part of the Baltic Railway line, which connected Saint Petersburg and Paldiski via Narva and Tallinn as a part of the railway network of the Russian Empire.

-Services
+Operations

+The Tallinn–Narva railway line is owned and maintained by the railway infrastructure manager Eesti Raudtee (Estonian Railways Ltd), a government-owned railway infrastructure company of Estonia.

 Passenger services operate across the entire stretch of line with regional services operated by Elron to Narva railway station, Narva or Tartu railway station, Tartu and international services to Moscow and Saint Petersburg operated by GoRail.